yasamino/Notes_CellSim3D/mpi.md

 > $ mpirun -np <# of processes>  ./CellDiv 20 inp.json <# sections in x> <#setions in y> <# sections in z>

+The last three terms divides the box in three directions

 Multiplication of the last three temrs should be equal to the number of processors